pierreabreup/hidden-message-decoder/README.md

 ## What is it?
 Read data from Json or CSV contents available in URLs defined on configuration files.
 This project is build on Docker adn Ruby

+# What is the project for?

+The project was made to help computer programmers who are applying for positions in companies, during the interview process.
+However, I strongly recommend that you DO NOT COPY THIS WHOLE PROJECT, but try to use it as reference for your solution.
+I suggest it to you because it is important to show to your recruiter how you solve problems in a smart way without doing "copy and paste".

 ## How to run?

 ### Production